Xerox CFO leaving to join Apple

-Xerox Corp (XRX.N) said Chief Financial Officer Luca Maestri will leave the company in February to join Apple Inc (AAPL.O) as corporate controller.
+Xerox Corp said Chief Financial Officer Luca Maestri will leave the company in February to join Apple Inc as corporate controller.

 Xerox, which also said it was on track to meet its fourth-quarter forecast of adjusted earnings of 28 cents to 30 cents per share, said it had begun an external search for a new CFO.